ronjzim/Stock-Trader/README.md

 This Project is a Python Stock Trading Bot built in Python using the Alpaca trading API.

 Usage:
 Enter your Alpaca API_KEY and SECRET_KEY in the designated portion of the file.
 The Bot will connect to your live or paper Alpaca portfolio depending on the API and SECRET KEYs you have entered.
-The Bot is designed to Scan through the S&P 500 US equities daily and automatically buy and sell shares based on set parameters.
+The Bot is designed to Scan through the S&P 500 US equities and automatically buy and sell shares based on set parameters.
+The Bot will run on an automated schedule, performing its tasks every weekday at 9:30am.

-Shares bought and Stocks scanned are configurable
+Shares bought and Stocks scanned are configurable.

 Buying Parameters:
 A stock will be purchased if the daily return is greater than or equal to 5%, the 1 week, 1 month, and 3 month return is positive, but